lhhmmiii/OCR/README.md

 Currently, you can explore the demo using Gradio.
 The React-based demo will be available soon.

-[Link to Best Model](https://drive.google.com/file/d/1c_oNozp3ve1XECAJOuN3-b0kyeMiYb-E/view?usp=sharing)
+[Link to Best Model](https://drive.google.com/file/d/1c_oNozp3ve1XECAJOuN3-b0kyeMiYb-E/view?usp=sharing) **Note: ** The model was trained on English data so it's not very good.
+I will label it myself using LabelImg software on Vietnamese data later.

 ## Features